4GeeksAcademy/m27gperdrizet-image-classification-project/README.md

 [Login or Register | Kaggle](https://www.kaggle.com/account/login?phase=startRegisterTab)

+Once you are registered and logged in:

+- Go to the [Dogs vs Cats competition](https://www.kaggle.com/competitions/dogs-vs-cats) page
+- Go to the 'Data' tab
+- Scroll down and click 'Join competition'

-Once you have an account, you need to generate and save an API access token so that you can download the dataset from within a codespace:
+Now, you need to generate and save an API access token so that you can download the dataset from within a codespace:

 - From the homepage, click on your profile in the upper left
 - Select 'Settings'
-- Under API, click 'Create New Token'
+- Scroll down, under API, click 'Create New Token'
 - Click 'Continue'
 - Save the key file on you local machine